shovanch/fullstack-web-developer-path/README.md

 ## Goals
-* Learn about build tools like Gulp and include them in projects
+* Learn about build tools like [Gulp](https://gulpjs.com/) and include them in projects
-* Every week, write a medium article about that week's learnings.
+* Every week, write a medium post about that week's learnings.
 * Learn about linting.
 Use linters like [ESLint](https://eslint.org/) for Javascript , [Stylelint](https://stylelint.io/) for CSS in your projects.
-* Learn about CSS conventions like BEM, SMACSS.
+* Learn about CSS conventions like [BEM](http://getbem.com/introduction/), [SMACSS](https://smacss.com/book/).

 ## Notes
 * This is a template.
 You can customize it, add or remove courses as per your choices, or change the course order.